 (4) Prepare a resume specifically for seeking a research position.
 Effective resumes appear professional and are grammatically correct.
 Include your GPA on your resume.
 (You will be asked for it!
 Bear in mind that faculty will likely only consider you for their laboratory with a minimum overall GPA of 3.0.)
 Emphasize strengths that you feel will be valuable in a laboratory context.
 Reliability (showing up on time, every time), problem solving skills, independence (searching for solutions to difficulties on your own and planning the next step prior to seeking help in a work setting), and thinking outside the box (novel hypotheses are great to hear from students!) are rare but important qualities for you to cultivate.

 (5) Write, edit, and rewrite your introductory email to the faculty member, asking if they are available at a specific date and time to meet in person.
 A single introductory email may take you 20-30 minutes to write!
 Extensive effort in preparing an introductory email greatly improves your probability of being received well.
 (I suggest that you begin your email with the formal introduction “Dear Dr. _________,”.)
 Mention in your email why their research interests you, referring to one or two of the papers you read in Step #2.
 Conclude your email with a request to follow-up in person at a specific day in the coming 2 weeks.
 Attach your resume to the email.

 What should a student do once (s)he has found a host research laboratory?

 After the project is completed, you must submit a report detailing the work that you performed by the last day of regular classes.
-Instructions on how to write the report can be found here, and should include the BIOL 4910 Cover Sheet.
-These documents can be turned into Mrs. Jerria McCoy-Thompson in 482 PSC.
+Instructions on how to write the report can be found here and should include the BIOL_4910 cover sheet.
+These documents can be turned in by email to PURL.